Pedro Páramo: Meaning of title

-It is obvious that the title underscores the importance of the character of Pedro Páramo.
-Pedro is a very important character, and his life and decisions that he makes are key to the survival of the town of Comala.
-His last name is symbolic because it means "barren plain" or "wasteland", which is what the town of Comala becomes as a result of his manipulation.
+The title underscores the importance of the character of Pedro Páramo.
+His life and decisions are key to the survival of the town of Comala.
+His last name means "barren plain" or "wasteland", which is what the town of Comala becomes as a result of his manipulations.

 He is not only responsible for the economic well-being of the town but also for the existence of many of its inhabitants.
-His offspring includes Abundio, Miguel, and Juan, along with countless others.
-He is commonly seen raping women, and even Dorotea cannot keep track of all the women he has slept with.

-He is also responsible for the security of the town.
-He strikes a deal with the revolutionary army and does so mainly in his own self-interest and for protection.
+Among his offspring are Abundio, Miguel, and Juan, and countless others.
+He is regularly depicted raping women, and even Dorotea cannot keep track of all the women he has slept with.
+He is also responsible for the town's security.
+He strikes a deal with the revolutionary army mainly in his own self-interest and for protection.
 But being the owner of such a large swath of land, he is, by extension, in charge of the physical well-being of the town.

-An example of his power is when he decides to allow Comala to starve and do nothing with the fields and with the crops.
-The town withers on his apathy and indifference.

-The entire work centers around his actions, appetites and desires.
-He holds the town of Comala in the proverbial palm of his hand.
+An example of his power is his decision to allow Comala to starve and do nothing with the fields and with the crops.
+The town withers because of his apathy and indifference.
+The entire novel centers on his actions, appetites and desires.